x

 The Review Process at Texas A&M International University

-At TAMIU, the following process will be is used for course reviews.
-For information on the complete process for course development, visit Instructional Technology and Distance Education Services' page on Course Development for Distance Education Courses.
-For additional information on how to prepare for a QM course review, visit QM's Preparing for a Quality Matters Course Review web page.
+At TAMIU, the following process will be used for course reviews.
+For full course development process steps, visit the Course Development for Distance Education Courses page.
+For help with QM course reviews, visit QM's Preparing for a Quality Matters Course Review web page.

 Before Review(s)

-2. After delivery of course, the Faculty Course Developer will have up to 30 days to make final adjustments to course shell.
+2. After the course ends, the Faculty Course Developer has up to 30 days to make final changes to the course shell.

 3. A copy of the course is created for future QM reviewer access.
 No student enrollments or submissions will be present in this course shell.

-2. Course developer worksheet will be submitted via the QM Course Review Management System by Faculty Course Developer.
+2. The course developer worksheet will be submitted via the QM Course Review Management System by the Faculty Course Developer.

-3. A review team (consisting of 3 individuals) will be assigned to the course review.
-For official reviews, the review team needs at least one reviewer who is external to the organization submitting the course, at least one reviewer who is a Subject Matter Expert, and a Team Chair who is a QM Master Reviewer.
-Access to LMS and to QM course shell under review will be provided.
-Reviewers will be assigned to course shell with the Student role.
-See QM website for more information on official review requirements.
-For internal reviews, the review team will attempt to follow the official review team requirements, if reviewers are available in the internal reviewer pool.
+3. A review team (consisting of 2 individuals) will be assigned to the course review.
+For official reviews, the review team needs one outside reviewer and one Subject Matter Expert.
+The team also needs a Team Chair who is a QM Master Reviewer.
+Multiple roles can be represented in one individual.
+Access to the LMS and the QM course shell under review will be provided.
+Reviewers will be assigned to the course shell with the Student role.
+See the QM website for more information on official review requirements.
+For internal reviews, the team will try to meet official review team rules.
+This depends on who is free in the internal review pool.

-4. A pre-review phone conference will held amongst the Faculty Course Developer, QM Coordinator, and the review team.
-Review will begin after phone conference.
+4. A pre-review phone conference will be held amongst the Faculty Course Developer, QM Coordinator, and the review team.
+The review will begin after the phone conference.

-5. Course Review Team will provide the Faculty Course Developer with recommendations and feedback via the QM Course Review Management System.
+5. The Course Review Team will share feedback and next steps with the Faculty Course Developer.
+This information will be provided in the QM Course Review Management System.

-6. After the review has been finalized by the chair of the review team, the Faculty Course Developer will receive feedback in the form of a Final Report.
+6. After the team chair completes the review, the Faculty Course Developer will get feedback in a Final Report.

-7. The Faculty Course Developer must complete the Review Outcome Response Form within two weeks of the end of review in the QM Course Review Management System.
+7. The Faculty Course Developer must submit the Review Outcome Response Form within two weeks after the review ends.
+This must be done in the QM Course Review Management System.
 The form is located in the Review Actions section of My Open Reviews.

-8. If course does not meet QM standards, Faculty Course Developer will make necessary amendments to meet QM standards.
-(An Instructional Designer may assist with changes.)
+8. If the course does not meet QM standards, the Faculty Course Developer will make required changes.
+(An ID may assist with changes.)

-9. At completion of course review, course will meet QM standards and course developer will be notified.
+9. At completion of the course review, the course will meet QM standards, and the course developer will be notified.

-10. Reviewer access will be removed from course shell and LMS.
+10. Reviewer access will be removed from the course shell and LMS.

 11. From the start date of the review, the entire review process, including any required amendments, must be completed within 20 weeks.

-1. The course review certificate may be printed from your MyQM account within 3 business days of all paperwork submission.
+1. The course review certificate may be printed from your MyQM account within 3 business days of the submission of all paperwork.

 2. Courses that successfully meet QM standards are eligible to carry the QM Certification Mark.
 View QM's webpage on policies governing the use of the QM Certification Mark for more information.

-3. Recognized courses will be announced on Quality Matter's website as well as TAMIU's webpage of recognized courses.
+3. Recognized courses will be announced on Quality Matters' website and on TAMIU's webpage of recognized courses.

 A peer review is a rigorous process.
-The active course review period is approximately three weeks; during this period, the team convenes, independently reviews the course, makes decisions, and writes substantive feedback in the Reviewer Worksheet online.
-The compiled anonymous feedback from the three reviewers is usually submitted to the faculty developer/instructor within four to six weeks (including pre- and post-conference calls).
+The active course review lasts about three weeks.
+During this time, the team meets, reviews the course, makes choices, and writes helpful feedback in the online Reviewer Worksheet.
+The faculty developer will get the two reviewers’ anonymous feedback within four to six weeks.
+This time includes pre- and post-review calls.
 The faculty developer/instructor may need additional time to complete mandatory revisions.
 The entire review period may be as long as twenty weeks from the time the course review was started.
 See QM's 'How does the review process for course design work?' web page.

 A QM Review is a time-consuming process, but it does get easier with practice.
-Typically, the first review takes the longest...subsequent reviews become easier as you become more familiar with the standards and annotations.
-The time investment depends on your familiarity with the learning management system, the discipline and, of course, the QM rubric!
+The first review often takes the most time.
+Later reviews get easier as you learn the standards and notes.
+The time investment depends on your familiarity with the learning management system, the discipline, and, of course, the QM rubric!

 Interested in having your course reviewed?